EhsanGharibNezhad/Classification-Modeling-and-Sentiment-Analysis-of-Pandemic-Reddit-Posts-Natural-Language-Processing/ReadMe.md

 # <a id = 'Conclusion'>Conclusion</b>

-Logistic Regression is found to be the best model for classification because of the following reasons:
+Logistic Regression emerges as the most effective model for classification due to the following key reasons:

-- Provides the highest accuracy scores, ~99% and ~96% for training and testing datasets
+- Achieves high accuracy, with ~99% on the training set and ~96% on the testing set.
-- Works great with ultra-imbalanced samples (~93% vs. ~7%)
+- Performs exceptionally well with highly imbalanced datasets (~93% vs. ~7%).
-- High rates for true positive (91.06% out of 93%) and true negative (5.5% out of 7%)
+- Exhibits strong performance in terms of true positives (91.06% out of 93%) and true negatives (5.5% out of 7%).
-- Low scores for false positive (1.57%) and false-negative (1.87%)
+- Minimizes errors with low false positive (1.57%) and false negative (1.87%) rates.
-- High scores for precision and recall (~98%)
+- Demonstrates impressive precision and recall, both around 98%.

 In addition, this model is…..
 - Interpretable